mbrostami/consistenthash/README.md

 # Consistent Hashing

-A Go library that implements Consistent Hashing with zero dependency
-This package is implemented based on [golang/groupcache](https://github.com/golang/groupcache) with some performance improvements
+A Go library that implements Consistent Hashing with zero dependency This package is implemented based on [golang/groupcache](https://github.com/golang/groupcache) with some performance improvements

-### Improvements:

-- `Remove` function added - sort and remove a node (and replicas) from the hash ring
-- int hashes replaced with uint32
-- Number of replicas is now configurable while adding new node (useful when capacity is not the same for all nodes)

 # Addition to the original algorithm

-To make lookups faster, I used the number of registered keys divided by a number (d) in hash ring to create a fixed size of blocks (Block Partitioning) that covers the whole ring.
+To make lookup faster, I used the number of registered keys divided by a number (d) in hash ring to create a fixed size of blocks (Block Partitioning) that covers the whole ring.
 Each block consist of zero/multiple sorted keys that are also exist in hash ring, during the lookup, the block number will be calculated with time complexity as O(1).
 Then a binary search will be applied on the keys in that block and index of the key will be returned.
-If the distribution of the hashed keys is roughly uniform, (The more uniform the distribution, the more effective and predictable the performance)
-it means in each block we should expect ~1 key when d = 1, which should end up to: `O(log(n)) >= time complexity >= O(1)` or `O(log(k))` where `k` is the maximum number of elements in the largest block.
+If the distribution of the hashed keys is roughly uniform, (The more uniform the distribution, the more effective and predictable the performance) it means in each block we should expect ~1 key when d = 1, which will end up to: `O(log(n)) >= time complexity >= O(1)` or `O(log(k))` where `k` is the maximum number of elements in the largest block.
 The drawback would be slightly slower writes.

 ### Lookup benchmarks:

 **WITHOUT** block partitioning:

 ```
 BenchmarkGet8x50-10                 1000                65.0 ns/op             0 B/op          0 allocs/op
 BenchmarkGet512x50-10               1000               164.4 ns/op             0 B/op          0 allocs/op